DAMS-95/DAMS-95/README.md

 Hey there! 👋 I'm Diego, a passionate developer diving into the tech world!
 Currently, I'm tinkering with my home server to grasp more about containers and various tech stacks.

-🌱 Besides, I'm on a journey to master Data Analysis and polish my skills in React (JS, CSS, HTML, Next.JS, Tailwind, Hooks).
+🌱 Besides, I'm on a journey to master Data Analysis and ML while trying to learn some React (JS, CSS, HTML, Next.JS, Tailwind, Hooks).

 Wanna know more about my journey?
 Check out my experiences on [LinkedIn](https://www.linkedin.com/in/diego-min-so/?locale=en_US).